theappbusiness/accessibility-guidelines/index.md

 It gives a short description of the requirements you must meet to ensure that a website or app is accessible under the Public Sector Bodies Accessibility Regulation 2018, and to ensure clients meet their legal obligations under the 2010 Equality Act.

-This short description is a simplification.
+This summary is a simplification.
 If you're unsure about how to meet a requirement, check the [official Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/).

 ### Principle 1: Perceivable